Jimbly/LD43-slime-laboratory/README.md

 Start with: `npm start` (after running `npm i` once)

-Notes:
-* Didn't realize could drag from beakers to pets, pets to orders, pets to spikes

 TODO:
 * High scores
-* Show picked up potion and/or pet under mouse
-  * Highlight all possible places it could go
 * Would be useful to see current stats of all potions (and pets) - roll over something and they all show up?
 Always there?
 Hold shift?
 * Really need to show (floaters?) what happens when brewing
 * New button and panel graphics